StackVista/stackstate-docs/develop/reference/scripting/script-apis/telemetry.md

 ## (Deprecated) Function: `Telemetry.query(dataSourceName: String, query: String)`

-{% hint style="warning" %}
-Telemetry queries are only available on StackState versions up to 5.1.
-For versions 5.2 and later, the backing data store (ElasticSearch) no longer receives metric data.
-Please use the [`Telemetry.promql`](#function-telemetrypromqlquery-string) function to build queries.
-{% endhint %}

 A telemetry query is a conjunction of equality conditions.
 For example, `name = 'system.load.norm.15' and host='localhost'`.
 There are several builder methods available that help to refine the query time range, limit the number of points returned, or set a metric field.

 ### Args